 How the Bookmobile Helps Bartow County

-Bartow County has a robust library system for a community its size.
-However, there are many parts of the county that remain 10 or more miles from a library branch.
+Our vision is an end to generational poverty in Bartow County.
+Our goals are that every child in Bartow is kindergarten ready when they begin school and that all children read proficiently by the end of the third grade.
+Many parts of Bartow County remain 10 or more miles from a library branch.
 For low income families, families that do not have reliable transportation, or individuals who do not drive, this distance puts the library out of reach.
 The Bookmobile brings the library to these neighborhoods so that families can still have access to books.
-In the future, we also plan to offer computer and wi-fi access via a mobile computer lab.
-Computer and internet services are the second most important role of a library in communities, so we want to be able to address that need as well.

-In addition to general library services, the Bookmobile offers reading programs in the summer months in partnership with the school feeding program.
-These established summer meal sites allow us to target communities where the need is greatest and provide a kind of summer reading camp several days a week throughout June and July.
+In addition to a mobile library, the Bookmobile gives each child a book to keep at each visit to build their own home library.
+The Bookmobile also offers reading programs in the summer months in partnership with the school feeding program.
+These established summer meal sites allow us to target communities where the need is greatest and provide intensive services throughout June and July.
 Low-income families often do not have access to the types of learning-enrichment activities over the summer that so often are a natural part of summer activities for middle and upper-income families (i.e. travel, museum visits).
-These summer reading camps help children from low-income families combat the summer reading regression that so often takes place between grades and prevents a widening of the learning and achievement gap between low-income and middle/upper-income students.
+The summer reading program helps children from low-income families combat the summer reading regression that often takes place between grades and prevents a widening of the learning and achievement gap between low-income and middle/upper-income students.